CHT2520/intro-to-SQL/README.md

 ## Using XAMPP
 MySQL is part of XAMPP.
 To complete these exercises you will need Apache to be running and MySQL (check your control panel).

-* In a web browser enter http://localhost/phpmyadmin/ and you will be taken to the login page for phpMyAdmin.
-It should also be available as a link from your localhost homepage.
+* In a web browser enter http://localhost/phpmyadmin/ and you will be taken to admin home screen for phpMyAdmin.
+It should also be available as the 'admin' link from the control panel.

-You should then be taken to the admin home screen with a list of databases down the left-hand side.

 ### Setting up a database
 It's a good idea to set up a database where you can do all your work for the module.
 You will also need to set up a user with access to this database.